aomahony/thegamecollaboratory/OurDocs/Readme.md

 Use spaces instead of tabs
 Each tab represents 3 spaces
+You can download a SublimeText preferences file for this

+All brackets should go on the line following the statement (their own line)

+For CoffeeScript:

+if (variableIsTrue)
+{
+   console.log("It is true!")
+}

+For SASS:

+div.somestyle
+{
+   color: red;
+}

 In CoffeeScript, any jQuery object should be prefixed with a '$' A jQuery object is any variable that is attained using jQuery methods